Out-Law Guide | 04 Sep 2020 | 10:36 am | 2 min. read

-If the Bill is enacted, the temporary measures will remain in place until 31 December 2020.
-However, the Bill also provides for an extension of these measures beyond this date if necessary.
+The temporary measures will remain in place until 31 December 2020.
+However, the Act also provides for an extension of these measures beyond this date if necessary.

-The Bill seeks to ease the law in respect of document execution.
+The Act eases the law in respect of document execution.

 Ordinarily, two directors or one director and the company secretary are required to countersign a single document to which the company's common seal is applied.
-Under the proposed legislation, documents may now be signed and sealed in different counterparts.
+Under the new Act, documents may now be signed and sealed in different counterparts.

-The Bill introduces some relaxations around the requirements for convening and conducting general meetings.
+The Act introduces some relaxations around the requirements for convening and conducting general meetings.
 These include:

-The Bill introduces similar amendments to the 1893 Act around general meetings.
-These would permit registered societies to delay AGMs until before 31 December 2020; conduct general meetings by electronic means; and cancel or change the date of general meetings.
+The Act introduces similar amendments to the 1893 Act around general meetings.
+These permit registered societies to delay AGMs until before 31 December 2020; conduct general meetings by electronic means; and cancel or change the date of general meetings.

 For companies in examinership, the maximum period of court protection from creditors may be extended from 100 to 150 days.
-This extension would be at the discretion of the court, and would only apply in exceptional circumstances.
+This extension is at the discretion of the court, and only applies in exceptional circumstances.

-The Bill proposes that the debt threshold for the commencement of a winding up by the court would be increased from €10,000 for individual debts or €20,000 for aggregate debts to €50,000.
+The debt threshold for the commencement of a winding up by the court has now increased from €10,000 for individual debts or €20,000 for aggregate debts to €50,000.

-The Bill introduces a new provision to the Act, which places a statutory fiduciary duty on directors of a company approaching insolvency to have regard for the interests of the company's creditors and to preserve company property.
+The Act introduces a new provision to the 2014 Act, which places a statutory fiduciary duty on directors of a company approaching insolvency to have regard for the interests of the company's creditors and to preserve company property.

 Co-written by Maeve O'Brien of Pinsent Masons, the law firm behind Out-Law.